Aboriginal background

 • All students need to be educated about Aboriginal cultures and respect for the Custodianship of Country.

-• Employing local Aboriginal people is critical.
+• Employing local Aboriginal community members is critical.

 • Families of Aboriginal and/or Torres Strait Islander students, the local Aboriginal community and the Local, Regional or NSW AECG are engaged in co-decision making.